pawPatoes/Mayhem/README.md

 This mod goes absolutely haywire with effects which might be bad for you.
 If you're epileptic, try disabling these settings:
 - In Effects, set Transcendence Effects to at least Medium and disable Shake Screen during Transcendence and Shake Cards during Transcendence
-- Also in Effects, lower down all of the Score Shakiness things, and disable Score Shakiness: Shake Screen In terms of audio, this mod has some asbolutely insane operation sounds that might get earrape-y when layered.
+- Also in Effects, lower down all of the Score Shakiness things, and disable Score Shakiness: Shake Screen

+In terms of audio, this mod has some asbolutely insane operation sounds that might get earrape-y when layered.
 You can enable Tamer Hyperoperation Sounds in Music, or disable them outright.

 ## Credits
-Yes I know the mods I took code from are GPL 3.0 but I shouldn't take full credit when this mod has things made by other people. https://docs.google.com/document/d/1P53UrzO_xHavnu59BPmQSzwq0ZeTYD1dUHoRvsMqx9w/edit?usp=drivesdk
+Yes, I know the mods I took code from are GPL 3.0 but I shouldn't take full credit when this mod has things made by other people. https://docs.google.com/document/d/1P53UrzO_xHavnu59BPmQSzwq0ZeTYD1dUHoRvsMqx9w/edit?usp=drivesdk

 ## Discord